Seasons & Liturgical Uses

 - Feasts & Holy Days

-- Millington: Christ the fair glory of the holy angels
+- Millington: Christ, the fair glory of the holy angels (29 September, Michael and All Angels)

 - Shephard: I saw in the night visions